Angina or angina pectoris refers to a pain in the centre of the chest which comes from the heart.

 Diagnosis

-Diagnosis of angina is largely from the history.
+Diagnosis of angina is largely from what you describe to the doctor.
 That is, there has been pain, usually brought on by exertion, which is situated as indicated above, usually goes off within a few minutes when you stop what you are doing, and is relieved by sucking a GTN (glyceryl trinitrate) tablet under the tongue.

 Your doctor may also want you to undertake an electrocardiogram (ECG - a tracing which shows the electrical activity of the heart) and an exercise ECG (this involves walking on a treadmill while attached to an ECG).
-He is also likely to check your weight, blood pressure, various blood tests including blood sugar and cholesterol, and to discuss your smoking and drinking habits.
+He is also likely to check your weight, blood pressure, various blood tests including blood sugar, cholesterol, and C Reactive Protein (CRP), and to discuss your smoking and drinking habits.
 All of these may be normal even though you are suffering from angina.

 Treatment